mattermost/docs/source/administration/config-settings.rst

 User API Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is recommended to use `https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata` as the User API Endpoint.
+It's recommended to use `https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata` as the User API Endpoint.
 Otherwise, enter a custom endpoint in `config.json` with HTTP or HTTPS depending on how your server is configured.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"UserApiEndpoint": "https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata"``   |